i-vs/GardenTrials/README.md

 ## Technology Choices

-- Written and developed in C#, using Unity 2D ([Engine](https://store.unity.com/download?ref=personal) and [Script API](https://docs.unity3d.com/ru/2019.4/ScriptReference/index.html)).
+- Written and developed in C#, using Unity 2D ([Engine](https://store.unity.com/download?ref=personal) and [Script API](https://docs.unity3d.com/ru/2020.1/ScriptReference/index.html))
-- UI Canvas system.
+- UI Canvas system
-- Executable (.exe for Windows).
+- Executable (.exe only)

-### To be implemented
+### Possible improvements and new features
 1. Puzzles/challenges such as "reach a still-life in other side of the screen!".
 1. Population counter.
-(May be difficult to keep track as dead cells will probably be removed from the grid).
 1. Camera size: remove boundaries from the grid area.
 1. Sliders to control the seeds' growth speed.
 1. Add information about the project and the game.

 ### To install:
 - Download the files tagged #gardentrials on [Releases](https://github.com/ivsgit/GardenTrials/releases/new) (Windows 7 SP1+, 8, 10, 64-bit versions only; Full screen and Window versions included).
-- Or clone this repo and run with Unity's editor (created with Unity 2D Version 2020.3.15f2)
+- Or clone this repo and run with Unity's editor (created with Unity 2D Version 2020.3.15f2).
 #
 ###
 ####